Cost of Living in Brussels

 The cost of apartments and houses in Brussels vary dramatically and depends on size, quality, and the proximity to the city centre and the European quarter.

-Further out of the city, in Waterloo, Tervuren and Overijse, expats can expect to find more family friendly homes with large gardens, garages and sometimes pools for anywhere from EUR 3,000.
+Further out of the city, in Waterloo, Tervuren and Overijse, expats can expect to find more family-friendly homes with large gardens, garages and sometimes pools.
 Again, the cost of living ultimately depends on the size, location and style of the home.